How Much Does Tile Installation Cost?

 The type of tile you choose will affect tile installation cost.
 Each type has its own advantages and is suited for specific uses.
 The following are the most common types of tiles.

 One of the most common tile materials is porcelain.
-Porcelain tile can cost from $3 to $10 per square foot for indoor tiles and up to $35 per square foot for outdoor tiles.
+Porcelain tile can cost from $3 to $30 per square foot.
 Thin porcelain costs more than thicker tiles because of the process it undergoes to be durable despite the thinness of the tile.
 It’s helpful to know the Porcelain Enamel Institute (PEI) wear rating if you decide on porcelain tile.
 Tiles are rated from 1 to 5, depending on durability and where the tile should be used.
 Tiles that are rated a 1 or 2 are best used for bathroom walls or as a backsplash.
 Tiles rated 3 to 5 are suitable for flooring and countertops.
 Porcelain is stain resistant and works well in areas with high levels of moisture.

 Ceramic is another common tile material.
-Ceramic tiles can cost between $0.50 and $7 per square foot for indoor tile.
+Ceramic tiles can cost between $1.25 and $100 per square foot.
 Ceramic isn’t as durable as porcelain, but it’s a more budget-friendly material.
 Installing ceramic tile over a cement floor is typically more expensive than installing it over a wood floor that’s in good condition.
 Ceramic tile is scratch-, dent-, and stain-resistant, and it will maintain its color even if it’s exposed to direct sunlight.

 Porcelain Wood Tile

-Porcelain tile that’s made to look like wood averages $3 to $12 per square foot for indoor tile and up to $35 for outdoor tile.
+Porcelain tile that’s made to look like wood averages $1 to $10 per square foot.
 These tiles are typically cut into rectangular planks but are still priced by the square foot.
 This is an excellent choice for those who enjoy the look and warmth of wood grain while benefiting from tile durability.

 Rectified tiles are cut after the firing process, so each tile has precise edges and measurements.
 It’s available in many different styles in ceramic or porcelain.
-The price can run from $0.50 to $15 per square foot for indoor tile and up to $35 per square foot for outdoor tile.
+The price can run from $1 to $6 per square foot.
 Some homeowners opt for rectified tile if they’re looking for minimal grouting between tiles or if they want tiles larger than 15 inches.

 Durable slate tiles have a dark, earthy texture with an upscale aesthetic.
 Slate is available in more colors than just dark gray.
 It sometimes is found with mixtures of brown, tan, gray, green, and even purple.
 Slate has a naturally grooved texture, but it’s available in a sanded smooth option as well.
 It’s extremely durable and can stand up to daily wear and tear.
 Slate does scratch easily so it’s best suited to areas like a kitchen or bathroom.
 Slate is challenging to install due to the weight of the material.
 Expect to pay two to three times the price of the material for installation costs.
-Slate tiles run from $5 to $15 per square foot for indoor tiles and up to $35 per square foot for outdoor tiles.
+Slate tiles run from $8 to $15 per square foot.

 Where you install the tile within your home affects the overall price of tile installation.
 Here are some of the most popular places to install tile in a home and the average costs.